Mark Grimsley: Career

 Although primarily an academic historian, Grimsley has written extensively in magazines of popular history.
 In 1980 he published his first article, in Civil War Times Illustrated.
 He has since published over sixty articles for general readers.

 After earning his doctorate, the History Department at Ohio State University hired Grimsley as an assistant professor.
 Grimsley attained the rank of associate professor in 1997.
 In 1999 he received the Ohio State University Alumni Distinguished Teaching Award for excellence in the classroom.

 From 2008 to 2010, Grimsley received a visiting professor appointment to the United States Army War College as the Harold Keith Johnson Chair of Military History.
 At the conclusion of his Army War College appointment he received the Department of the Army Outstanding Civilian Service Award.
-Grimsley served as an adjunct professor at the University of Illinois at Urbana-Champaign from 1999-2007.
+Grimsley served as an adjunct professor at the University of Illinois at Urbana-Champaign from 1999 to 2007.

 The Mark Grimsley Social Media Fellowship, which underwrites the provision of a stipend for the graduate student who manages the Twitter feed of the Society for Military History and sits on that organization's Social Media Committee, is named for Grimsley in recognition of his pioneering involvement with academic blogging and other social media.